 \subsection{Model Variants and Implementation Details}

-We introduce \texttt{OTiS} in three different configurations, Base, Large, and Huge, with their specific architectures described in Appendix \ref{sec:app_model_variants}, to explore scaling laws with respect to the model size.
-We set the patch size and stride to $P=24$, respectively, to split the time series into $T'=\frac{\overline{T}}{P}$ non-overlapping patches along the time dimension.
-For pre-training, the context length specified in time points is set to $\overline{T}=1008$, resulting in $T'=42$ sinusoidal temporal embeddings.
+We introduce \texttt{OTiS} in three different configurations - Base, Large, and Huge (see Appendix \ref{sec:app_model_variants}) - to explore scaling laws with respect to the model size.
+We set the patch size and stride to $P=24$, respectively, to split the time series into $T'=\frac{\overline{T}}{P}$ non-overlapping patches along the temporal dimension.
+For pre-training, the context length is set to $\overline{T}=1008$ time points, resulting in $T'=42$ sinusoidal temporal embeddings.
 If longer context lengths are required during fine-tuning, these embeddings are linearly interpolated (i.e. $T'_\text{ft} \ge 42$) to offer greater flexibility for downstream applications.
 We tune the hyperparameters for pre-training and fine-tuning as described in Appendix \ref{sec:app_exp_details}.
 An overview of the computational costs is provided in Appendix \ref{sec:app_comp_cost}.